A conference of hell.

 Tuesday, Husseina and I woke up like honeymooners, enjoying the luxury and comfort of clean sheets and proper air conditioning and water …towels of course as well.

-We went to the conference and we exchanged our feelings about the new hotel, as well as our confirmed anger about where we were situated.
-The fact that there are hotels out there that is simply normal and clean.
+We went to the conference, and we exchanged our feelings about the new hotel, as well as our confirmed anger about where we were situated.
+The fact that there are hotels out there that are utterly average and clean.
 Basic and affordable, practically cheaper if sharing double rooms.
 There could have been many ways to make it all go on better.

 Words and discussions became less meaningful by each passing moment.
 My demand along with others to just make a clear announcement, a meeting where things will be discussed openly and decently was taking a higher voice.